 The remains of a Cistercian monastery founded in 1217.
 A secret tunnel at the abbey was said to lead to a room full of gold, looked after by an old man who waited in a golden chair to hand over the wealth to the lucky (?) finder.
 A piper and his dog were once sent in to investigate the tunnel – a short time later, the dog came out terrified.
 The piper was never seen again.
-Piper and dog in cave a fairly common theme in haunted Scotland.
+Piper and dog in cave a fairly common theme in Scottish ghost tales.
 In the village of Culross off the A985.

 Discovery Point Antarctic Museum

 The Royal Research Ship Discovery is said to be haunted.
 Footsteps and other disturbances have been heard.
 Some think it could be the ghost of Ernest Shackleton; or Charles Bonner who fell to his death from the crow’s nest in 1901.
 Discovery Quay, Dundee.

 After the disastrous fall of the bridge in 1879, stories began to circulate about strange events on the anniversaries of the tragedy, as witnessed by train travellers.
 A young man joined a north-bound train in Fife and found a compartment empty except for an elderly gentleman dressed in old fashioned clothes.
 When the train began its crossing over the replacement Tay Bridge, the old man’s features began to contort in fear and pain.